The standard fandom term for using a real person's name in a story as a form of in-joke or Shout-Out

 - Miyako's dub name "Yolei" was partially derived from Terri-Lei, with the first part coming from the initial considered name of "Kyo" (which Miyako can also be rendered as).

 - Dr. Mashirito, Sembei Norimaki's nemesis in Dr. Slump, is named after Toriyama's editor Kazuhiko Torishima ("Mashirito" is "Torishima" spelled backwards).

-- The monster from the 13th and final Dragon Ball Z movie, Hirudegarn, was apparently named after the film's animation supervisor whose name was Hiruda.
+- The monster from the 13th Dragon Ball Z movie, Hirudegarn, was apparently named after the film's animation supervisor whose name was Hiruda.
 Apparently, when he saw the design for the thing his jaw dropped, an expression characterised in Japanese with the onomatopoeia "GAAN."

 - Gundam SEED has Erica Simmons, named after Mark Simmons, a Big Name Fan turned Promoted Fanboy when Bandai America hired him to help with the localization of the Gundam franchise.
 Erica is a mobile suit engineer, likely a nod to Mark's old website Gundam Project, which featured detailed mobile suit profiles and hand-drawn lineart.

 - Cardfight!!
 Vanguard: lead character Aichi Sendo is named for the show's production company, Aichi Television.

 - When Magical Princess Minky Momo was being adapted for an international release by Harmony Gold, it was decided to rename Momo "Gigi", after the associate producer Jehan "Gigi" Agrama.